calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 - `adminAddress` = `msg.sender`
 - `assetAddress` = `assetAddress`;

-The `assetAddress` will be "wallet", to which issuers would claim their accrued fees.
+The `assetAddress` will be the designated "wallet", to which issuers would claim their accrued fees.
-The `adminAddress` will be the "owner" account through which the issuer will interact with the contract to createSchema, set/update fees, update addresses.
+The `adminAddress` will be the "owner" account through which the issuer will interact with the contract to createSchema, update fees, and update addresses.

 **The necessity for an issuer id on-chain:**